-“I was making a routine order for gun casing,” said Missouri resident and gun enthusiast Jake Dix, “and I thought everything went through OK.
-But about 10 minutes later my Alexa announced that my order was canceled.
+“I was making a routine order for gun casings,” said Missouri resident and gun enthusiast Jake Dix, “and I thought everything went through OK.
+But about 10 minutes later, my Alexa announced that my order was canceled.
 When I asked Alexa why it was, she started playing that 80s song ‘I’ll Be Watching You.’
 I unplugged it and threw it outside.”

 In many of the NRA complaints, members accused Amazon.com of working with the FBI and the ‘Deep State’ to limit their 2nd Amendment Rights.

 “This is all apart of the government coming to get our guns,” said long-time Wyoming resident whose Alexa refused to place his order for 12 gauge shotgun shells.
 “You can’t fool us.
-We know what’s going on and if you think we’re gonna standby and let the FBI control us, you got another thing coming.
+We know what’s going on, and if you think we’re going to standby and let the FBI control us, you got another thing coming.
 Just try it, deep state.”

 According to an Amazon.com spokesperson, the online retail giant does not sell guns or gun ammunition.
 It does sell some gun accessories and parts.

 “Amazon has never sold ammunition,” said Director of Customer Experience Bethany Millbright.
 “It’s unclear how some customers were even able to place orders for products that don’t even exist.
 We’re looking into it.
 It seems it’s a software glitch impacting a handful of customers.”